Virlight/IliaD-Ilias7/README.md

 With the seetings, your raspberry pi will synchronize the ilias folder, download new files at 5:00 am. and upload them in your cloud storage at 5:30 am.

+## Automatic daily synchronization in IliaD-Ilias7

+In IliaD-Ilias7, there is a script named ‘run_iliaD.sh’.
+You can edit your crontab to set up automatic daily synchronization.

+1. Open crontab: with ``crontab -e`` in terminal
+2. Add following instructions: ``00 05 * * * path/to/run_iliaD.sh``.
+This command schedules the synchronization of materials every day at 5 a.m.